Petit Gulf cotton

 Many fortunes were made by Petit Gulf panters.
 The old black seed disappred gradually and the Mexican improved still holds sway.

 According to one local historian, there are two legends about how Nutt acquired the seed: "The first is that he got the seed in Egypt while on a world cruise.
 The other is that he found it in Mexico and offered to buy some.
 Told that the country did not allow the export of cotton seed, he was offered an alternative by the resourceful Mexican.
 He told him that dolls could be exported—so Nutt bought a whole batch of dolls, all stuffed with cotton seed."
 A third account credits Walter Burling for the doll-seed smuggling.

-In 1891 the Petit Gulf cultivar was described as, "Stalk large and straggling.
+In 1891, the Petit Gulf cultivar was described as "Stalk large and straggling.
 Wood limbs long and abundant near the bottom.
 Fruit limbs long, long jointed and drooping.
 Bolls medium and pointed.
 Staple long.
 Not prolific.
 Late."

 By 1907, an agronomist reported that "...for many years pure seed has been impossible to obtain and the variety has practically disappeared from cultivation, the cotton still grown and reported under this name being a mixture of various types.
 Petit Gulf was developed about 1840 by Col. H. W. Vick, of Mississippi, and by 1846 it had become very popular."

 The Hunt strain may have been derivative of Petit Gulf.

-Rush Nutt's son Haller Nutt—also a wealthy slave owner, planter and agronomist—developed and marketed a cotton cultivar known as Egypto-Mexican beginning in 1841.
+Rush Nutt's son Haller Nutt—also a wealthy enslaver, planter, and agronomist—developed and marketed a cotton cultivar known as Egypto-Mexican beginning in 1841.

-In popular culture

-An eponymous song appears on Justin Townes Earle's 2010 album Harlem River Blues.